facebook/fresco/docs/02-using-image-pipeline.md

   CloseableReference<CloseableImage> imageReference = dataSource.getResult();
   if (imageReference != null) {
     try {
-      CloseableImage image = imageReference.get();
-      // Do something with the image...
-      //
-      // IMPORTANT: Do not keep the the reference to the image!
+      // Do something with the image, but do not keep the reference to it!
       // The image may get recycled as soon as the reference gets closed below.
       // If you need to keep a reference to the image, read the following sections.
     } finally {
       CloseableReference.closeSafely(imageReference);
     }
+  } else {
+    // cache miss
+    ...
   }
 } finally {
   dataSource.close();